Conversational UI

 To use the Conversational UI module, your Mendix Studio Pro version must be 9.24.2 or higher.

-You must also ensure you have the prerequisite modules that Conversational UI requires.
-The modules are included by default in the Blank GenAI App, the AI Bot Starter App, and the Support Assistant Starter App, otherwise you must install them yourself:
+You must also ensure you have the other prerequisite modules that Conversational UI requires.
+These modules are included by default in the Blank GenAI App, the AI Bot Starter App, the Support Assistant Starter App, and the RFP Assistant Starter App.
+If not, you need to install them manually.

 Installation